Unity-Technologies/sentis-samples/TextToSpeechSample/README.md

 - **Speed Control**: Adjustable speech rate for different use cases
 - **Real-time Generation**: Fast GPU-accelerated inference using Unity's Inference Engine
 - **Editor Integration**: Available as an Editor window for development and testing
-- **Cross-Platform**: Support for macOS, Windows, Linux, and Android
+- **Cross-Platform**: Support for all Unity-supported platforms thanks to pure C# implementation
 - **Model Management**: Automated model downloading and setup
 - **Phoneme Processing**: Automatic grapheme-to-phoneme conversion using dictionary-based lookup with comprehensive English lexicon